Code-Institute-Submissions/MS4_Social_Network/README.md

 * My Mentor for continuous helpful feedback.
 * Tutor support at Code Institute for their support.
 * The lessons and knowledge of [Code Institute](https://codeinstitute.net/).
+* Everything i read on stackoverflow!

+### Reviewers
+A special thanks goes out to those brave people who took the time to review this project.
+It's huge and time consuming, but it wouldn't be where it is without you.
+- Nellie Östergaard - Girlfriend, works as Frontend developer
+- Gustav Bodestad - Friend, works as Backend Developer

 ---

 ## Contact